Gautam-J/Machine-Learning/README.md

 `pip install -r requirements.txt`

-> NOTE: scikit-learn module is used only for accessing the datasets.
+> NOTE: scikit-learn module is used only for accessing the datasets and scalers.

 ## Usage